svitejs/project-template/README.md

 ## Initial setup

+You can use this either as a GitHub template or with degit as explained below.

+### GitHub template

 1. Create a new GitHub repo based on this template.
 Use a simple name like `someorg/foo-bar`, where someorg is the same on npm and GitHub
 2. Clone your new repo
 3. Run `pnpm install` in the clone